dendriel/rozsa-template-processor/README.md

 Check out the `resources` package from the testing module.
 There are all valid usage of the language inside templates and the expected result after processing.

+# FAQ

+**Q. Can I use the tokens in lowercase?**
+> No. You have to always declare the tokens in uppercase.
+I did this mandatory because otherwise people may forget to use uppercase and make the templates hard to read.

 # TODO